NIMBioS Investigative Workshop

 Location: NIMBioS at the University of Tennessee, Knoxville

 Objectives.
 A major challenge in assessing the impacts of toxic chemicals on ecological systems is the development of predictive linkages between chemically-caused alterations at molecular and biochemical levels of organization and adverse outcomes on ecological systems.
-This investigative workshop will bring together a multi-disciplinary group of molecular and cell biologists, physiologists, ecologists, mathematicians, computational biologists, and statisticians to explore the challenges and opportunities for developing and implementing models that are specifically designed to provide a mechanistic link between levels of biological organization in a way that can inform ecological risk assessment and ultimately environmental policy and management.
-The focus will be on predictive systems models in which properties at higher levels of organization emerge from the dynamics of processes occurring at lower levels of organization.
+This investigative workshop brought together a multi-disciplinary group of molecular and cell biologists, physiologists, ecologists, mathematicians, computational biologists, and statisticians to explore the challenges and opportunities for developing and implementing models that are specifically designed to provide a mechanistic link between levels of biological organization in a way that can inform ecological risk assessment and ultimately environmental policy and management.
+The focus was on predictive systems models in which properties at higher levels of organization emerge from the dynamics of processes occurring at lower levels of organization.

 - What are the advantages and limitations of different classes of predictive systems models for linking responses to toxic chemicals across different levels of biological organization - from molecular to ecological levels?